eason-zhan/eason-zhan.github.io/_posts/2024-03-11-jumbled-protocol-buffer-message-layout.md

 ### Optimizing in the wrong way.

-An online advertising system had a `Stats` message with a timestamp and some statistics data fields:
+For example, an online advertising system had a `Stats` message with a timestamp and some statistics data fields:

 ```protobuf
 message Stats {